-In the current situation in which we have been for two months, the priority of all of us is to help minimize the number of patients infected with COVID-19 and offer the best care to those who suffer from it.
+In the current situation in which we have been for two months, the priority of all of us is to help reduce the number of patients infected with COVID-19 as much as possible and offer the best care to those who suffer from it.
 However, this does not mean that, amid the chaos of figures, measures and extensions of the state of alarm, an equally important group comes to mind, and now more vulnerable than ever: chronic patients.

 During the months of confinement, various measures have been implemented with the aim of minimizing the risk of these patients and continuing to care for them.
-Measures such as the automatic renewal of prescriptions, which prevent patients from having to go to the health center; the creation in hospitals of areas of low exposure to COVID-19, so that no patient stops being treated; and, even, the protection of these patients through sick leave.
+Measures such as the automatic renewal of prescriptions, which prevent patients from having to go to the health center; the creation of hospitals in areas with low exposure to COVID-19, so that no patient is left unattended; and even the protection of these patients through sick leave.

 In the same way, from our organizations we can carry out measures to improve the experience of chronic patients.
-Measures that will help reduce your concern, manage your uncertainty, improve your co-responsibility ...
-In short, to be closer to them, improving their perception of health.
+Measures that will help reduce your worry, manage your uncertainty, improve your co-responsibility ...
+In summary, to be closer to them, improving their perception of health.

-If there is something we have shown in this crisis, it is the enormous pride we feel for our health professionals.
+If there is one thing we have shown in this crisis, it is the enormous pride we feel in our healthcare professionals.
 You just have to look out the window at 20:00 to see it and, above all, to feel it.
 This pride is not only due to the titanic effort they have made, but also to the adaptability they have shown.
-Among many other aspects, they have managed to pass, in a matter of days, of a mostly face-to-face care to develop and use successfully platforms that facilitate remote monitoring from the patients.
-And it is precisely here where we see an opportunity for chronic patients.
+Among many other aspects, they have managed to pass, in a matter of days, from a mostly face-to-face service to developing and using platforms that facilitate remote monitoring from the patients.
+And it is precisely here that we see an opportunity for chronic patients.

-The results of II Study of Measurement of Patient Experience in Private Health in Spain, we saw that digital applications are a very effective tool in improving the co-responsibility of patients.
-That is to say, They facilitate self-management of your process and make you more responsible for your own care.
+The results of II Study of Measurement of Patient Experience in Private Healthcare in Spain, we saw that digital applications are a very effective tool in improving the co-responsibility of patients.
+That is to say, they facilitate self-management of their process and make them more responsible for their own care.
 Specifically, we see that the applications involve the patient to the point of improving their co-responsibility by more than 10 points, in the case of diabetes and respiratory diseases.
-And not only that, also, the data indicates that patients who use these applications experience a greater sense of improvement than those who do not use them.
+And not only that, in addition, the data indicates that patients who use these applications experience a greater sense of improvement than those who do not use them.

 For this reason, we must take advantage of the momentum that COVID-19 has given us and use the same technology, logistics and organization that the use of these platforms requires, to also improve the experience of chronic patients.